hermit-os/kernel/README.md

 # HermitCore - A lightweight unikernel for a scalable and predictable runtime behavior

-The project [HermitCore](http://www.hermitcore.org) is new [unikernel](http://unikernel.org) targeting high-performance computing.
+The project [HermitCore](http://www.hermitcore.org) is new [unikernel](http://unikernel.org) targeting at high-performance computing.
-HermitCore extends on the multi-kernel approach (like [McKernel](http://www-sys-aics.riken.jp/ResearchTopics/os/mckernel.html])) with unikernel features to provide better programmability and scalability for hierarchical systems.
+HermitCore extends the multi-kernel approach (like [McKernel](http://www-sys-aics.riken.jp/ResearchTopics/os/mckernel.html])) with unikernel features for a better programmability and scalability for hierarchical systems.
-By starting HermitCore applications, cores will be split off from the Linux system and the applications run bare-metal on these cores.
+On the startup of HermitCore applications, cores are isolated from the Linux system enabling the bare-metal of the applications on these cores.
-This approach achieves a lower OS jitter and a better scalability.
+This approach achieves lower OS jitter and a better scalability compared to full-weight kernels.
-HermitCore applications and the Linux system can communicate via an IP interface (e.g. inter-kernel communication).
+Inter-kernel communication between HermitCore applications and the Linux system is realized by means of an IP interface.

-HermitCore can be used as classical standalone unikernel as well.
+In addition to the multi-kernel approach described above, HermitCore can be used as classical standalone unikernel as well.
 This reduces the demand on resources and improves the boot time.
 It is the result of a research project at RWTH Aachen University and is currently an experimental approach, i.e., not production ready.
 Please use it with caution.

 ## Requirements

-Following software packets are required to build HermitCore on a Linux system:
+The following software packets are required to build HermitCore on a Linux system:

 * Netwide Assembler (NASM)
 * GNU Make, GNU Binutils